 Dialogic has been in this space for a very long time.
 Dialogic being the division that Intel acquired that produces this stuff, and I think it's going to be a good thing in general in terms of giving people more choices.
 On the Asterisk side, it gives you a broader array of features and telecom approvals that you can have.
 You've claimed that "Asterisk can make any sort of enterprise hardware more effective because it turns it from just being a programming interface to an application environment."
 Can you elaborate on that?

-Normally, if you have a Dialogic
+Normally, if you have

 Well, I think that Asterisk is a demonstration of how open source really works.
 If you look at the telecom market, it has been really ripe for open source for a long time.